gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/update.md

+---
+title: Update
+order: 8
+---

-# Confirm
+# Update

-> Confirms an order by agreeing to the terms of the order.
+> Update an order.

 ## Overview

-> The BAP will send the confirm request to the BPP after agreeing to the payment
+> The BAP will send the update request to the BPP with the details of which
-> and fulfilment terms sent by the BPP.
+> parts of the order is to be updated and the updated values.

 ## Request

 ### URL

-> /confirm
+> /update

 ### Method